Moscow (2013-16): Fulbright-Hays Group Projects Abroad (GPA) Program

 - A citizen or permanent resident of the United States.

-- Classified as a full-time graduate student, or undergraduate "junior" or "senior" as of summer 2013 at ANY post-secondary institution in Texas.
+- Classified as a full-time graduate student, or undergraduate "junior" or "senior" as of summer 2014 at ANY post-secondary institution in Texas.
 All applicants must be enrolled as a student/graduate at a institution of higher education in the state of Texas for the Spring 2015 semester.
-Students must still be in a program of study and not have graduated prior to the start date of the program. **NOTE: Students from universities OTHER than The University of Texas will get priority in the selection process and are strongly encouraged to apply!**
+Students must still be in a program of study and not have graduated prior to the start date of the program.
+Students from other universities across Texas are strongly encouraged to apply!

 - Students should have completed (or achieved) an Intermediate or Second-Year Equivalency in the Russian language by the start date of the program.

 - A valid passport that does not expire before February 1, 2016.